-As of December 31, 2023, the special reserve from equity investments under the equity method was \$14,944 thousand.
+As of December 31, 2024, the special reserve from equity investments under the equity method was \$14,944 thousand.

 For the first-time adoption of IFRS Accounting Standards, the Bank should appropriate to a special reserve an amount that was the same as those of unrealized revaluation increment and cumulative translation differences (gains) transferred to retained earnings as a result of the Bank's use of exemptions under IFRS 1.
-However, on the date of transitions to IFRS Accounting Standards, if the increase in retained earnings that resulted from all IFRSs adjustments is not enough for this appropriation, only the increase in retained earnings that resulted from all IFRS Accounting Standards adjustments will be appropriated to special reserve.
+However, on the date of transitions to IFRS Accounting Standards, if the increase in retained earnings that resulted from all IFRS adjustments is not enough for this appropriation, only the increase in retained earnings that resulted from all IFRS Accounting Standards adjustments will be appropriated to special reserve.
 The special reserve appropriated as above may be reversed in proportion to the usage, disposal or reclassification of the related assets and thereafter distributed.
 The special reserve appropriated for the first-time adoption of IFRS Accounting Standards may be used to offset deficits in subsequent years.
-No appropriated in subsequent years if the Bank has earnings and the original need to appropriate a special reserve is not eliminated.
+No appropriation of earnings shall be made until any shortage of the aforementioned special reserve is appropriated in subsequent years if the Bank has earnings and the original need to appropriate a special reserve is not eliminated.